-Sarah T. Lucas is a Program Officer in Gender Equity and Governance at the William and Flora Hewlett Foundation.
-She manages a portfolio of grants that aim to increase the use of high-quality evidence in social and economic policies that affect developing countries.
+Sarah T. Lucas was a Program Officer in Gender Equity and Governance at the William and Flora Hewlett Foundation.
+She managed a portfolio of grants that aim to increase the use of high-quality evidence in social and economic policies that affect developing countries.

 Previously, Sarah worked at the U.S. government’s Millennium Challenge Corporation, where she served as the country team lead for Liberia and as a senior policy adviser representing the agency in government-wide initiatives to advance the president’s global development policy.